alexander-sysuiev-kml/publitas_assignment/README.md

 ## Implementation details

 - It would be good to support multiple kinds of external services, but following YAGNI, I didn’t add extra parameters.
-- item_reader_service is responsible for reading and parsing XML streams.
-For extensibility, it could support different XML formats, but according to the test task requirements and following YAGNI and KISS I kept it simple.
+- `ItemReaderService` is responsible for reading and parsing XML streams.
+For extensibility, it could support different XML formats, but according to the test task requirements and following YAGNI and KISS, I kept it simple.
 - I planned to add XSD validation but couldn’t find a suitable XSD file.
-- I decided to not write separate error handler which will just print the error message as to the KISS.
-So in case different errors will require different handling it will require to init such service.
+- I decided not to write a separate error handler that would just print the error message, in the spirit of KISS.
+If different errors require different handling in the future, such a service can be introduced.
-- Current implementaion sticks to existing example xml format with namespace for some fields like `id`, and won't work if change it to `id` without `g` namespace.
-I decided to not raise code compexity because of this case.
+- The current implementation sticks to the existing example XML format with a namespace for some fields like `g:id`, and it won't work if changed to `id` without the `g` namespace.
+I decided not to increase code complexity because of this case.
-- There is not pretty code in `process_items` which assigns serialized data, then assigns transformed to JSON data and there is additional id parameter.
-It is done to keep meaningful error message with `id` and not duplicate `to_json` operation.
+- There is some not so pretty code in `process_items` that assigns serialized data, then assigns the transformed JSON data, and passes an additional `id` parameter.
+This keeps a meaningful error message with `id` and avoids duplicating the `to_json` operation.
-- If single item doesn't fit 5MB size check it is skipped
+- If a single item doesn't fit the 5MB size limit, it is skipped.
-- As to feed file analyze there are a lot of records which do not have `description` so I decided to make this feild optional
+- Based on the feed analysis, many records do not have `description`, so I decided to make this field optional.
-- As to my opinion, without title record doesn't make a sense, so I made `title` required despite there are some records without this field
+- In my opinion, without `title` a record doesn't make sense, so I made `title` required despite some records lacking this field.
-- If record is not valid it is just skipped and not break the whole logic
+- If a record is not valid, it is skipped and does not break the overall process.